lexicoder11/billy-the-chatbot/README.md

 ## Introduction
 ### Project Overview
-This project is a medical customer service chatbot designed to assist patients with common medical bill inquiries.
+This project is a medical customer service chatbot designed to assist patients with booking appointments and common medical bill inquiries.
 The chatbot leverages AWS services for natural language understanding, serverless functions, and data storage.

 ### Technology Stack
 - **Amazon Lex**: For natural language understanding and chatbot interactions.